dyne/Zenroom/docs/pages/zencode-cookbook-when.md

  - Singning the newly created dictionary using ECDSA cryptography
  - Printing out the newly created dictionary, its signature and a couple more objects
  - Various sums, subtractions, multiplications, divisions
+ - Create an array that contains all the objects named *timestamp* in *TransactionsBatchA*

 This part of the script load the dictionaries along with some simple objects: